 They got it on Oct.
 13, 2022, with the start of a new bull market when the S&P 500 jumped just a day after having reached a recent low, as The Associated Press reported.
 However, not all analysts agree that this is actually a bull market.
 A CNBC poll of about 300 chief investment officers, equity strategists, portfolio managers and CNBC contributors who manage money found that just 39% believe the current market is a new bull market.
 Over 60% think it’s a “bear market bounce,” citing the recent loss of much of the earlier gain and the likelihood that the Federal Reserve will maintain higher interest rates for longer than previously thought.

 Economic Expansion and Recessions

 Although economic expansion isn’t necessarily a prerequisite for a bull market, and recessions don’t always follow bear markets, the two tend to go hand in hand.
 According to research from CenterPoint Securities, for example, eight of the 11 bear markets since 1948 have been followed by recessions.

-However, bear and bull markets can be cyclical, not always lasting for years at a time, and can actually be mere weeks or months in length.
+However, bear and bull markets do not always last for years at a time.
+They can actually be mere weeks or months in length.

 A bear market is also not to be confused with a correction.
 A correction is typically much shorter in duration and is usually defined by a 10% dip in a market index.
 Corrections by definition always precede bear markets, but corrections don’t always become bear markets.